Abir-Al-Arafat/game-store-ReactJS/README.md

 - Axios and React-Query is used for handling data fetching, caching
 - Zustand is used for state management

-Run npm run dev to start web server
+Run npm run dev to start web server <br>
-RawgAPI has been used for data fetching. link: https://api.rawg.io/docs/ Deployed At: https://gamestore-abir.vercel.app/
+RawgAPI has been used for data fetching. link: https://api.rawg.io/docs/ <br>
+Deployed At: https://gamestore-abir.vercel.app/